shahinfasihi/githubSearch/README.md

 layer will be mess so needs to shrink the project to features then use the current architecture

 last note :
-git revoked the token because i pushed the code and it was in it so i will send the token by email there is no need for token it will work but for test more than 5 times in a minute with one IP you will need that com.shahinfasihi.githubsearch.data.remote.GithubApi => TOKEN
+1.git revoked the token because i pushed the code and it was in it so i will send the token by email there is no need for token it will work but for test more than 5 times in a minute with one IP you will need that com.shahinfasihi.githubsearch.data.remote.GithubApi => TOKEN ------- 2.i start with " EntireSln" branch and it is a little different with the main after ending the job the i start to engineering the branch as you said in pdf that you will control the process so i didn't delete the " entireSln" branch but it shouldn't be there

 thanks a lot for your time